 Storage.
 Both file and email data are stored on the server in a key-value storage system using Amazon's S-3 service.
-Alternatively, data can be stored on-premise on a server owned by a customer or a 3rd party storage provider that provides an S-3 style key-value interface.
+PreVeil offers several S-3 storage options, such as AWS GovCloud or regional data centers to address sovereign data requirements.

-Processing of client requests, storage of metadata and keys are handled by a set of Collection Servers deployed on Amazon's EC-2 service.
+Processing of client requests, storage of metadata and keys are handled by a set of Collection Servers deployed on AWS container services (currently AWS Fargate).
 Collections are described in more detail below, but for now consider a Collection to be the home of a user's email mailbox or a directory of files.
 Each Collection resides on a single Collection Server, but a Collection Server can support many Collections.
 Each Collection Server is also associated with a Postgres database that contains the keys associated with the Collections residing on that server.
 Private keys are always encrypted on the client before being stored on a server; the server can never access private keys directly.
 Each Collection Server also contains public User keys for all users in the PreVeil system.

-Client requests and events are posted to a Kafka event log that's used to reconstruct state should a Collection Server fail.
-Collections are replicated on two servers, so if a server suddenly crashes, other servers can take over with minimal Kafka replay.
-When a server fails, its responsibilities are distributed across the remaining servers.
+Client requests, meta-data, and encrypted keys are stored in a common database so that collection servers do not need to maintain the state of each user.
+Should a collection server fail, its responsibilities are distributed across the remaining servers.
 Additional servers may be added at any time, and the total load will be redistributed across the available server infrastructure.